Viglino/ol-ext/README.md

 ````

 #### Building the project:
-Use the gulp command to build the project in the `/dist` directory:
+Use the gulp command to build the project into the `/dist` directory:
 ````
 gulp
 ````